 Psychiatric Diagnostic Evaluation

 60 minute initial session of information gathering about a person within a psychiatric or psychotherapy service with the purpose of making a diagnosis and subsequent treatment plan or referral.
 The assessment includes social, cultural, biological, and psychological information reported by the client as well as direct observations and data from collateral sources if available.
-At our practice, these assessments are completed by a licensed professional appropriate for the presenting problem, to include anger management and substance abuse as referred by the court system or workplace.
+A medical ICD 10 diagnosis or diagnoses are determined in preparation for treatment or referral.
+At our practice, these assessments are completed by a qualified, licensed professional appropriate for the presenting problem, to include anger management and substance abuse as referred by the court system or workplace. $150 *

 Individualized Treatment Plan